 Just because you’re single doesn’t mean you can’t treat yourself on Valentine’s Day.
 Grab a box of sweets and stuff your face while watching the newest season of Netflix’s Love Is Blind, conveniently airing on February 14.

-Voodoo Doughnut is bringing back its limited-edition Conversation Heart doughnuts—adorned with a variety of loving messages such as “Bite Me”—which are available in two flavors: strawberry frosting with a creamy chocolate filling and chocolate frosting with a strawberry jam filling.
-Order online or in-store; 1520 E. Colfax Ave. and 98 S. Broadway
+From Feb.
+11–17, Voodoo Doughnut is bringing back its limited-edition Conversation Heart doughnuts adorned with a variety of loving messages such as “Bite Me” and “U Ate.”
+The cheeky treats are available in two flavors: chocolate cherry cream dipped in chocolate icing and strawberry frosting filled with marshmallow fluff.
+Order online or in-store.
+1520 E. Colfax Ave. and 98 S. Broadway

 Sara Rosenthal